 During the full application period, the Review Committee may conduct site visits.
 Site visits are intended to provide a more in-depth understanding of the proposal in order to form a stronger basis for comparison with other proposals.

 The Metro Council will make all grant awards.

-Review of your pre-application and full application
+Review of your full application

-The grant review committee will use following evaluation questions to review applications.
+The grant review committee will consider the following questions to review full applications.